Self-Injury Awareness Day

 - Hold on to hope, recovery may take time, but things will get better

 What to Avoid:

 - Don’t think of ongoing or relapsed self-injury as failures or attention-seeking behavior

 - Don’t respond in harsh or hurtful ways such as screaming, threats, insults, or punishments

 - Don’t fight for power or control of the situation

 - Don’t rationalize the behavior by thinking of self-injury as a phase that will go away with time

 - Don’t minimize the seriousness of the practice to your child

 - Don’t focus only on the act of self-injury and not the underlying issues causing the behavior

-Self-injury is a behavior resulting from underlying mental health concerns, and not a phase related to the age of a child.
-Even though support from friends and family is an important part of recovery, help from a licensed professional is just as crucial.
+Self-injury is a behavior resulting from underlying mental health concerns and not a phase related to a child’s age.
+Even though support from friends and family is essential to recovery, a licensed professional’s help is just as crucial.
 To learn more about our Outpatient Mental Health services and all the services in our continuum of care, submit the form below.